JuliaLang/julia/doc/stdlib/parallel.rst

    ..
 Docstring generated from Julia source

-   Returns a list of all process identifiers visible to worker ``pid``\ .
-The result depends on the topology of the workgroup.
+   Returns a list of all process identifiers on the same physical node.
+Specifically all workers bound to the same ip-address as ``pid`` are returned.

 .. function:: workers()